 Alternatives to the Door-to-Door Tradition

-If your kids are getting older, your neighborhood is too spread out, or you are just not comfortable letting the kids go door-to-door, there are a variety of places where families can go for safe Halloween fun, with candy, costume contests, games, rides, and more.
+If your kids are getting older, your neighborhood is too spread out, or you are just not comfortable letting the kids go door-to-door, there are a variety of places where families can go for safe Halloween fun, like shopping malls or community-organized events, with candy, costume contests, games, rides, and more.